 Nowadays, the vast majority of people use their seat belts as drivers or passengers in a car, and with good reason.
 According to the website for the Centers for Disease Control (CDC), seat belts saved nearly 14,000 lives in 2015, alone.
 Indeed, Pennsylvania has laws requiring the use of seat belts in nearly all circumstances.

-If someone is injured in an automobile accident—but did not have his seatbelt on, what does this mean for his rights as an injury victim?
+If someone is injured in an automobile accident—but did not have his seatbelt on, what does this mean for his rights as a Philadelphia auto injury victim?
 While insurance claims adjusters may press the individual to accept lesser compensation for property, pain, suffering, and medical bills, the truth is that the laws of Pennsylvania specifically protect victims in these cases.
 That’s why victims need experienced counsel on their side.

 Pennsylvania does have strong laws requiring the use of seat belts.
 That is, if a police officer in Pennsylvania pulls you over for, for example, speeding, and if the driver or a passenger is over 19 years of age and is not wearing a seatbelt, that person can be ticketed.